pma/amqp/README.md

 It usually happens when your code doesn't send acknowledgement(ack, nack or reject) after receiving a message.

-If you use GenServer for your consumer, try storing number of messages the server is currently processing to the GenServer state.
+If you use GenServer for your consumer, try storing the number of messages the server is currently processing to the GenServer state.
-If the number equals `prefetch_count`, those messages were left without acknowledgements and that's why consumer have stopped receiving more messages.
+If the number equals `prefetch_count`, those messages were left without acknowledgements and that's why the consumer has stopped receiving more messages.

 Also review the following points: